Evidence Based Practices (EBP)

-The terms “best practice standards” and more recently “evidence based practices” have become a part of our daily vocabulary.
-Fully integrated services has been identified as both – best practice standards and evidenced based practices – by distinguished organizations, as well as individual experts nationally and internationally for the past two decades.
+The terms “best practice standards” and more recently “evidence-based practices” have become a part of our daily vocabulary.
+Fully integrated services have been identiﬁed as both – best practice standards and evidenced based practices – by distinguished organizations, as well as individual experts nationally and internationally for the past two decades.

-The Basics, Second Edition is EBP (Evidence Based Practices) for the treatment of persons with co-occurring psychiatric and substance disorders.
+THE BASICS, Second Edition is EBP (Evidence Based Practices) and developed for the treatment of persons with co-occurring psychiatric and substance disorders.
 All program content in the curriculum is based on and supported by evidence-based, research-based, and consensus-based best practices, as well as the principles of successful treatment for individuals with co-occurring disorders.
-The Basics, Second Edition was developed in its entirety to align with:
+THE BASICS was developed in its entirety to align with EBP.

-The 1998 Co-Occurring Psychiatric and Substance Disorders in Managed Care Systems: Standards of Care, Practice Guidelines, Workforce Competencies, and Training Curricula, developed through The Center for Mental Health Services Managed Care Initiative: Clinical Standards and Workforce Competencies Project by the Co-Occurring Mental and Substance Disorders Panel of National Dual Diagnosis Experts; Panel Chair Kenneth Minkoff, M.D.)
+- The 1998 Co-Occurring Psychiatric and Substance Disorders in Managed Care Systems: Standards of Care, Practice Guidelines, Workforce Competencies, and Training Curricula (developed through The Center for Mental Health Services Managed Care Initiative: Clinical Standards and Workforce Competencies Project by the Co-Occurring Mental and Substance Disorders Panel of National Dual Diagnosis Experts; Panel Chair Kenneth Minkoff, M.D.)

 - The CCISC (Comprehensive Continuous Integrated System of Care) model (Minkoff & Cline, 2004) is recognized by SAMHSA (Substance Abuse and Mental Health Services Administration) as EBP for systems implementation of the treatment of ICOPSD (Integrated Treatment of Individuals with Co-Occurring Psychiatric and Substance Disorders).

 - Over 1,600 references released in a 1,200 page two-volume set, THE BASICS, Second Edition is Evidence Based Practices (EBP).